 - Quadrant 1.
-High Performance Projects at Lower Relative Cost - Quadrant 2.
-High Performance Projects at Higher Relative Cost / Lower Performance Projects at Lower Relative Cost - Quadrant 3.
-Lower Performance Projects at Higher Relative Cost.
+Higher Impact Projects at Lower Relative Cost. - Quadrant 2.
+Higher Impact Projects at Higher Relative Cost/Lower Impact Projects at Lower Relative Cost. - Quadrant 3.
+Lower Impact Projects at Higher Relative Cost.

-Quadrant 3 projects would not be included in the ARTP until projects are developed in a way to improve their performance score and/or lower their overall cost.
+Quadrant 3 projects would not be included in the ARTP until projects are developed in a way to improve their performance impact and/or lower their overall cost.
 There were no projects falling into Quadrant 3 for the 2019 ARTP.